Howard Tullman General Information

-Dr. Howard Tullman is a Co-Founder at Tribeca Flashpoint College.
+Dr. Howard Tullman co-founded Tribeca Flashpoint College.
+He also serves as Chairman at Dibit.
 Dr. Tullman served as Chief Executive Officer at 1871 Chicago.
 Mr. Tullman serves as General Managing Partner at G2T3V and Board Member at Keeper.
 He has over 45 years of start-up, management, IPO and turn-around experience and an extensive operations background in web development, online services, large-scale information assembly and delivery systems, database design and implementation and the development, creation and production of all types and formats of multimedia, computer games and audio/video digital content.
 He has designed and developed GUI and natural user interfaces, interactive and immersive games and instruction systems and other electronic entertainments, training products and services, as well as other information-based products and services in a variety of fields including automotive, insurance, CRM, employment, real estate, consumer goods and social media.
 He most recently was the Chairman/CEO of Tribeca Flashpoint Media Arts Academy which he co-founded in 2007.
 He is the former President of Kendall College in Chicago and the former Chairman/CEO of Experiencia, Inc. He is also the Chairman of the Endowment Committee of Anshe Emet Synagogue, a member of Mayor Emanuel's ChicagoNEXT and Cultural Affairs Councils; Governor Rauner's Innovate Illinois Advisory and Illinois Arts Councils; a member of President Preckwinkle's New Media Council, an Advisory Board member of HighTower Associates, Built in Chicago, Imerman Angels, and Philo Broadcasting; and an Adjunct Professor at Northwestern's Kellogg School, as well as a regular guest lecturer at the Northwestern University School of Law.
 Mr. Tullman also serves as a Director of SnapSheet, BCV Evolve, MarkITx and PackBack Books and served as a long-time Director and Board Chairman of The Cobalt Group, a Trustee of the Museum of Contemporary Art in Chicago and of the New York Academy of Art and the Mary and Leigh Block Museum of Art at Northwestern University, and as the lead Director (and briefly Chairman) of The Princeton Review.
 He also served as Senior Advisor at Great Oaks Venture Capital.